derkork/tscnmerge/README.md

 The utility tries to preserve as much information from both scenes as possible.
 Only if the scene structures conflict with each other you will need to make a decision which version you want.
 So in a sense you will always get the _union_ of both scenes.
 Later versions may support a three-way merge, so the tool can make a better decision about what changed and give you more options to control the merge process.

 ## How to use it
+First [download tscnmerge](https://github.com/derkork/tscnmerge/releases/tag/snapshot) for your operating system place it somewhere on your computer.
 You can either use it directly on the command line or as a git merge tool.
-First download the latest version from the releases and place it somewhere on your computer.

 ### Using tscnmerge as a command line tool
 ```